-Continuing our ongoing coverage of the Kyoto Animation Arson, with the death toll at 35 and survivors returning to work; The Kyoto Animation CEO Hideaki Hatta issued a touching statement to the fans, listed in several different languages on their website and below is what the statement contained:
+Continuing the ongoing coverage of the Kyoto Animation Arson, with the death toll at 35 and survivors returning to work; The Kyoto Animation CEO Hideaki Hatta issued a touching statement to the fans, listed in several different languages on their website and below is what the statement contained:

 “An unprecedented atrocity has robbed many of our friends and colleagues of their bright futures and has left many deeply injured.